-The Lacan Circle of Melbourne, founded in 2003, is a professional organization dedicated to the training of psychoanalysts, the continuing education of clinicians and the pursuit of fundamental research in the Lacanian orientation.
+The Lacan Circle of Australia is the new name for the Lacan Circle of Melbourne, which was founded in 2003 in Melbourne as a professional organization dedicated to the training of psychoanalysts, the continuing education of clinicians and the pursuit of fundamental research in the Lacanian orientation.
+At its foundation, membership and activities of the LCM were based largely in Melbourne.
+Over time, members have joined from around Australia and overseas, to the point where, today, only slightly more than half of the current membership is from Melbourne or Victoria.

 Through the contributions of its members it provides the three components of analytic training: study, supervision and personal analysis.
 Seminars, study days, cartels and conferences continue the teaching and research essential to the vitality of psychoanalysis in the Lacanian tradition.